deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 "Caution."

 "I beg your pardon, councillor?" asked one of the station's janitors.
-She was a V'zktk, cousin species to Kirk's own Rrrtktktp'ch.
+She was a V'zktk, cousin species to Kirk's own Rrrtktktkp'ch.
 More numerous, but... well.
 By any objective measure, less intelligent.
 They tended to form the working class in Domain society, while Rrrtk like Kirk naturally drifted into positions of authority.
 It was a shame, really.

 Kirk started at the query and raised his head: He had clearly dozed off and was now alone in the meeting room save for the custodial machine. "...Nothing.
 Where the hell are my aides?"